rishivanukuru/rishivanukuru.github.io/_posts/Blog/2020-05-14-torch-revisit.md

 Screen readers access the structural information of websites and interfaces, and convey this through a single stream of synthesized speech.

-While they are extremely useful, screen readers have their limitations, the most fundamental of which is the use of audio as the primary means of information transfer.
+While they are extremely useful, screen readers have their limitations.
+Perhaps the most fundamental of these is the use of audio as the primary means of information transfer for content meant to be conyeved visually.

 ## Comparisons in Perception

+Human vision has a **field of view** and a **focus**, as determined by where our head is facing and where our **gaze** lies.

+Auditory perception differs significantly in these aspects.
+We perceive auditory information coming from all around us.

 <!--